MultiSessionCollab: Learning User Preferences with Memory to Improve Long-Term Collaboration: Methodology

 Conversational agents start with no knowledge about user preferences and inevitably generate misaligned responses during early interactions.
 But as interaction experience accumulates, users reveal their preferences, and long-term collaborative agents must be able to learn from these signals to reduce cognitive burden on users and improve collaboration quality over time.

-To build such agents, we equip them with memory that persists and refines user preference information across sessions.
+To build such agents, we equip them with a memory architecture that is specifically designed to persist and refine user preference information across sessions and improve interactions.
 It is illustrated in Figure \ref{fig:multisessioncollab} and all prompts are provided in Appendix \ref{appendix:agent_prompts}.
-The memory architecture comprises two components: \begin{enumerate}[leftmargin=12pt,topsep=0pt] \itemsep -0.5ex \item \textbf{Session-Level Reflection:} the agent analyzes the interaction and identifies preference information that would be useful for future interactions, which can include the specific preferences themselves, the contexts in which they apply, and details about which actions or approaches satisfy each preference.
+The memory architecture comprises two components: \begin{enumerate}[leftmargin=12pt,topsep=0pt] \itemsep -0.5ex \item \textbf{Session-Level Reflection:} the agent analyzes the interaction and identifies preference information that would be useful for improving future interactions, which can include the specific preferences themselves, the contexts in which they apply, and details about which actions or approaches satisfy each preference.
 The agent then updates their existing memory with this new information. \item \textbf{Persistent Memory:} the memory is provided at the start of each session as part of the agent's system prompt, enabling them to adapt their behavior according to learned preferences without requiring users to repeatedly specify them.
-Additionally, at each turn, we use an LLM to analyze the conversation history and retrieve parts of the memory that are directly relevant to the conversational context and provide them to the agent. \end{enumerate}
+Additionally, at each turn, we use an LLM to analyze the conversation and retrieve specific parts of the memory that are directly relevant to the conversational context and provide them to the agent. \end{enumerate}